COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Appendix

 \subsection{Prompts}

-In this section, we provided detailed prompts used in our \ourdataset experiments. \Cref{tab:seed_def} shows the prompt for initial reason generation. \Cref{tab:original_prompt} presents the prompt for LLM to predict Helpfulness and Reasons. \Cref{tab:seed_def_prompt} and \Cref{tab:optimized_prompt} show prompts with seed definition and optimized definition for LLM predictions. \Cref{tab:optimized_def} is the detailed reason definition optimized using \promptagent. \Cref{tab:fc_prompt} shows the prompt we used for LLM to perform fact checking on \climatefever dataset.
+In this section, we provided detailed prompts used in our \ourdataset experiments. \Cref{tab:gen_def} shows the prompt for initial reason generation. \Cref{tab:original_prompt} presents the prompt for LLM to predict Helpfulness and Reasons. \Cref{tab:seed_def_prompt} shows English prompts used for helpfulness and reason prediction on \ourdataset with seed definition. \Cref{tab:optimized_prompt} shows the same task with optimized definition for LLM predictions. \Cref{tab:seed_def} provides the seed definition generated using \gptfouro over random samples. \Cref{tab:optimized_def} is the detailed reason definition optimized using \promptagent. \Cref{tab:fc_prompt} shows the prompt we used for LLM to perform fact checking on \climatefever dataset.